PLK2/RockPro64-Simple-Server/filebrowser/README.md

 - `.env` - a file containing all the environment variables used in the docker-compose.yml
 - `docker-compose.yml` - a docker-compose file, use to configure your application’s services
-- `data/` - a directory used to store flame's data
+- `data/` - a directory used to store filebrowser's data

 Please make sure that all the files and directories are present.